The 15 Best Practices for Apex Code Exchange

 ● Don’t forget to use Try catch blocks for exception handling.
 With apex, you can write code that responds to specific exceptions.

-● Apex, written within an asynchronous method, gets its independent set of higher governor limits.
+● Apex, written within an asynchronous method, gets its own independent set of higher governor limits.

 ● For example, the number of SOQL queries doubles from 100 to 200 when using asynchronous calls.